Client profile

 For example, in regional areas saturated with providers, getting credentialed and paneled with a particular insurance company may help you stand out to new clients in a competitive market—especially if you’re the only therapist in your area who accepts a particular insurance plan.

-8 questions for practitioners to consider
+Credentialing questions for therapists to consider

 1.What is the insurer’s market share in your town, city, or state?